Samuel-Risner/good-morning-sticker-creator/README.md

   - [ ] Add a svg for the confirm delete button in the color picker
   - [ ] Add a svg for the add color button in the color picker
   - [ ] Add the color spectrum menu in the color picker
+  - [ ] Add a svg for the close button in the color picker